 In June and July 2022, TWC awarded four grants totaling approximately \$5.7 million to plan and implement Shared Services Alliances.
-The grantees: AVANCE, Inc., Collaborative for Children, Pre-K 4 SA, and Texas Association for the Education of Young Children have approximately six months to plan their Alliance (including selecting the services they will offer and recruiting members) and approximately 18 months to implement their Alliance.
-The grantees will use the full grant period to create a sustainability plan.
+The grantees: AVANCE, Inc.; Collaborative for Children; Pre-K 4 SA; and Texas Association for the Education of Young Children had approximately six months to plan their Alliance (including selecting the services they offer and recruiting members) and approximately 18 months to implement their Alliance.
+In May 2024, TWC extended the grants for a maximum of one year for all four grantees with an additional \$1.6 million.
+The grantees used the full grant period and the extension to create a sustainability plan.
 Each grantee is providing a different portfolio of services to different provider populations and geographic regions.
-The grantees plan to offer various services, including: accounting support, marketing support, legal support, digital literacy support, human resources support, health benefits, and child care case management software.
+The grantees plan to offer various services, including accounting support, marketing support, legal support, digital literacy support, human resources support, health benefits, and child care case management software.
 Additionally, TWC awarded approximately \$400,000 to Social and Environmental Entrepreneurs' Opportunities Exchange project (OppEx) to provide ongoing guidance and support to the Shared Services Alliance grantees.
+In May 2024, TWC extended the TA funding for one year with an additional \$200,000.
 OppEx is partnered with Children at Risk to provide professional development, peer support, individual technical assistance, creation of templates and other resources, and ongoing communication about and coordination with TWC's CCS.